mjcarnaje/uni-track/readme.md

 ## Project Overview

 Welcome to the UniTrack repository!
 UniTrack is a simple web application created to aunitrackt you in managing student information, colleges, and courses.
+This is a flask application that uses MySQL as its database.
+It also uses TailwindCSS for styling.

 ## Prerequisites

-Before you begin working on or using this project, ensure you have the following prerequisites installed on your system:
+Before you begin working on this project, ensure you have the following prerequisites installed on your system:

 - Python 3.x (recommended: Python 3.9+)
 - Node.js 18.x (recommended: Node.js 18.18.0 LTS)